Georgetown offers a variety of retreats throughout the academic year.

 Companions’ Dinner happens where the students are – in their dorm rooms and houses, and will be built around their schedule and interests.
 The host (student) supplies the location, invites his or her friends, picks the time and picks the topic.
 The retreat team takes care of the rest: provides a great meal, facilitates conversation on the students chosen subject, allows quiet time for reflection and guides the group in a closing prayer.

 Prayer in Daily Life is a weeklong on-campus individual retreat in the Catholic and Jesuit tradition.
 All undergraduate and graduate students, alumni, staff and faculty are welcome to participate, regardless of his or her faith tradition or retreat experience.
 Retreatants commit to a brief period of prayer each day in addition to meeting with a Chaplain or Jesuit for spiritual direction.
-The retreat opens and closes with a dinner at the Jesuit Residence.
+The retreat opens and closes with refreshments at the Jesuit Residence and a time for individual and group prayer and reflection.
 This retreat is ideal for individuals seeking prayer and reflection amidst the business of daily life.

 Agape (ah’-gah-pay) welcomes sophomores, juniors and seniors who have not previously made an Agape retreat at Georgetown.
 Based on the Spiritual Exercises of St. Ignatius of Loyola and the meaning of the greek word agape, the theme of this retreat is love – unconditional, unbounded and freely given to us by God.

 We invite you to join us on this weekend retreat and explore yourself and the relationships in your life.
 You will gift yourself with space to grow, connect, and transform by reflecting on your identity, your relationship with God, the question of love, brokenness, healing and how to live an Agape life.